alla2021/react-movie-app/README.md

 # React Movie App with JSON Server
-This is a simple movie app built with React, using the JSON Server package to simulate a RESTful API for storing and retrieving movie data.
+This is a simple movie app built using React and JSON-Server.
+Users can view a list of movies and their details, search for specific movies, and add new movies to the database.

 ## Features
 The app allows users to: